 Paterson, the bus driver poet played by Adam Driver in Jim Jarmusch’s new movie of the same name, finds inspiration in the routines of his blue-collar community, composing verse while sitting on a bench facing the Great Falls.
 Something about Paterson, New Jersey, and its waterfall, has attracted dreamers and storytellers for centuries. (more…)

-New Jersey is the perfect place to be if you are an adventurous eater and good with maps.
+New Jersey is the perfect place to be if you love food and maps.
 My obsessive research whenever asked, “Where should we eat?”, and an instinctive reluctance to ask for directions, led to EthnicNJ.com.
 I scour the state and the web for the best restaurants, and map them by cuisine.
 Restaurants that make it onto the map are ones I’ve visited (and liked) or that get positive reviews from multiple sources.
-This is the food guide I’ve always wanted — the best food in Jersey, in one place, on one map, with links to the reviews I found helpful.
+This is the food guide I’ve always wanted — the best food in Jersey, in one place, on one map, with links to the reviews I find helpful.

-Since EthnicNJ launched in 2010, the site has become an indispensable tool for hungry Jersey food fans, mapping over 1000 restaurants serving more than fifty different cuisines.
+Since EthnicNJ launched in 2010, the site has become an indispensable tool for hungry Jersey food fans, mapping over 1100 restaurants serving more than sixty different cuisines.
 Thank you to everyone who has visited, contributed and commented, helping me find and mao New Jersey’s best food.

 EthnicNJ, based in Maplewood (Essex County), explores New Jersey’s food landscape statewide – from Sussex to Cape May, from the Atlantic to the Delaware.
 There’s more delicious food in New Jersey than one person could ever find, let alone eat.
 Help EthnicNJ find the best food in the Garden State.
 If your favorites are not on the EthnicNJ map, e-mail me (Anthony@EthnicNJ.com) or share them in the cuisine comments.